 Babies or Toddlers Who Aren’t Potty Trained Aren’t Allowed in Pools

-There are staff members all around and if they see a baby or child with a swim diaper in the pool they will ask you to leave and might fine you.
+There are staff members all around and if they see a baby or child with a swim diaper in the pool (or even a child looking too young to be potty trained) they will ask you to leave and might even fine you.

-Some ships have Baby Splash Zone which is basically a small sprinkle area for babies, but make sure to check if your ship has one (ours didn’t).
+Some ships have Baby Splash Zone, which is basically a small sprinkle area for babies, but make sure to check if your ship has one (most ships actually don’t!).

-Our smaller child was potty trained right before the cruise so it worked out because I couldn’t even envision having to tell him that he cannot swim in the pool.
+Our smaller child was potty trained right before the cruise, so it worked out because I couldn’t even envision having to tell him that he could not swim in the pool.

-(Ironically, we must have had to have a lot of fun, because I have zero photos from the pool area.)
+(Ironically, we must have had a lot of fun, because I have zero photos from the pool area.)

 Kids Club for Kids under 3 Has to Be Prebooked

 Most Kids Clubs are for kids 3 and older.
-They also need to be fully potty trained and by fully it means that the staff isn’t authorized to even enter the bathroom or help a child pull his pants up, so that’s important to know.
+They also need to be fully potty trained, and by fully it means that the staff isn’t authorized to even enter the bathroom area or help a child pull his pants up, so that’s important to know.

 Some cruise lines have infant rooms for kids under 3.
 You can go hang out there with your child, but if you want to drop them off you need to book it at least 24-48h in advance and it costs.

-Carnival doesn’t offer full-time drop-off of kids under two years old.
-Royal Caribbean and Disney do offer drop-off kids that are six months to three years old.
+Carnival doesn’t offer full-time drop-off for kids under two years old.
+Royal Caribbean.
+Disney do offer drop-off kids that are six months to three years old, but not on all ships.

-We might have had bad luck twice, but we weren’t very happy with Kids Club and Nursery on Royal Caribbean Rhapsody of the Seas.
-The nursery was almost never available to book and when we went to hang there were only toys for infants there, so my almost 2 year old was super bored.
+When we cruised on Rhapsody of the Seas with Royal Caribbean we weren’t very happy with Kids Club and Nursery.
+The nursery was almost never available to book and when we went to hang out there, there were only toys for infants, so my almost 2-year-old was super bored.

-The Kids Club my older son went to didn’t have many toys or things to do either, so on two occassions, we got a call after less than an hour that he wants to be picked up (understandably, as he was just sitting watching TV).
-That said, keep in mind that Kids Club might be a big fail and you’ll have to spend a lot of time with your kids.
+The Kids Club that my older son went to didn’t have many toys or things to do either, so on two occasions, we got a call after less than an hour that he wanted to be picked up (understandably, as he was just sitting watching TV).
+So keep in mind that Kids Club might be a big fail and you’ll have to spend a lot of time with your kids.

-I heard that Disney allows almost 3-year-olds who are fully potty trained to join their Kids Club if they have space, but it can be a hit or miss.
+Note, that most cruise lines allow “almost 3-year-olds, who are fully potty trained” to join their Kids Club if they have space, but it can be a hit or miss as they judge their maturity.
+Your child might also be asked to leave and not return if frequent potty accidents happen.

 Dinners Are Long: Be Prepared

 All the dining areas will have highchairs available for you to use.
-If you want to get a certain food just ask your waiter as they cater to all kids.
-My kids however were very happy with kids menu options.
+If you want to get certain foods just ask your waiter as they cater to all kids.
+My kids however were very happy with kids’ menu options and they could always ask for veggies.

-My tip is to book a late dining slot (we booked for 8 PM).
-Our waiter was bringing kids’ food while we were getting drinks and then we created spaces for them to sleep as we continued our meal in peace.
+My tip is to book a late dining slot (we booked for 8 PM) with very little kids.
+Our waiter was bringing kids’ food while we were getting drinks, and then we created spaces for them to sleep as we continued our meal in peace.

 Shore Excursions with Kids Aren’t Always Possible

-Getting off the ship to explore a destination is just like if you were traveling anywhere else, unless you’re landing at private Caribbean islands (Royal Caribbean and Disney have the, in the Bahamas) as then it’s basically like if you were never leaving the ship.
+Getting off the ship to explore a destination is just like if you were traveling anywhere else, unless you’re landing at private Caribbean islands (Royal Caribbean and Disney have them in the Bahamas) as then it’s basically as if you never left the ship.

 If you’re running low on snacks, diapers, or anything, you can purchase them – most buildings at the port have shops.

-Alas, about 2 weeks before we were set to sail we found out that Royal Caribbean doesn’t allow kids under 5 on ANY shore excursions which came as a shock because it’s not mentioned anywhere.
-We couldn’t even take a stupid shuttle to the beach because kids were under 5.
+Alas, about 2 weeks before we were set to sail we found out that Royal Caribbean and Disney don’t allow kids under 4 on ANY shore excursions.
+It came as a shock because it’s not mentioned anywhere.
+We couldn’t even take a stupid shuttle to the beach because the kids were under 4.

 If you’re heading to the Caribbean keep in mind that car seats are basically non-existent.
-We brought a WayB car seat for Holden, but only got to use it when we rented our own car as it wasn’t possible to install it on minibusses as we were mostly lacking space.
+We brought a WayB car seat for the little one, but only got to use it when we rented our own car, as it wasn’t possible to install it on any minibusses.

 Would we go on the cruise with a toddler or baby?